timescale/docs.timescale.com-content/tutorials/prometheus-adapter.md

 - Query power and flexibility with SQL

-By using Prometheus and TimescaleDB together, you can combine the simplicity of Prometheus with the reliability, power, and flexibility of TimescaleDB, and pick the approach that makes most sense for the task at hand.
+By using Prometheus and TimescaleDB together, you can combine the simplicity of Prometheus with the reliability, power, and flexibility of TimescaleDB and pick the approach that makes most sense for the task at hand.
 For instance, you can use either PromQL or full SQL for your queries, or both.